Hawkish Bank of England sends sterling above $1.30

-LONDON Sterling rose above $1.30 for the first time in five weeks on Thursday, with investors taking stock of increasing signs the Bank of England is looking at tightening monetary policy.
+LONDON (Reuters) - Sterling rose above $1.30 for the first time in five weeks on Thursday, with investors taking stock of increasing signs the Bank of England is looking at tightening monetary policy.

 After losing more than 2 percent against the dollar when Prime Minister Theresa May lost her parliamentary majority in the June 8 election, the pound has recovered as BoE officials bent towards raising record low interest rates.